Board of Directors

-As an 18 year old Mandi found her true passion, caring for children through her volunteer work at cardiac and trach/vent camps.
-She has worked for numerous Children's Hospitals and incredible organizations including Johns Hopkins Hospital most recently.
-Mandi's experiences revolving around pediatric nursing span from safety & quality to level one trauma.
+At the age of 18, Mandi considers herself lucky to have found her true passion, caring for children and further the vulnerable.
+Her volunteer work at cardiac and trach/vent camps quickly led her to pursue pediatric nursing.
+She has worked with so many wonderful people and for numerous Children's Hospitals and incredible organizations in the North East including Pittsburgh Children's Hospital and Johns Hopkins Hospital.
+Mandi's experiences span from critical care, anesthesia, leadership, team building, safety & quality, to level one trauma.
 Mandi also has a passion for the arts and loves to think and work creatively.
 In undergrad, Mandi played volleyball at the Division One Level while attending Saint Francis University.
-Home is her favorite place to be with her golden retriever Tripp.

 Katie is the Board President...Also known as Jersey, KT, Toole, Toolebox, Ms. Toole is a proud graduate of Saint Francis University.
 She was an instrumental part of women’s golf team Division One, North East Conference (NEC) invited her to the NCAA championship tournament for 2 years!
 Katie loves the outdoors and all things green.

 Katie has participated in volunteer work throughout her entire life dating back to when she